OHDSI/Hecate/README.md

 ## MCP Server

 An MCP (Model Context Protocol) server is available for integration with MCP-compatible tools.
+You can connect your LLM with https://hecate.pantheon-hds.com/mcp/sse to try it out.
-See the [mcp/README.md](./mcp/README.md) for more details.
+To build and run locally see the [mcp/README.md](./mcp/README.md) for more details.

 ## Tech